Friday, January 31, 2025

 Why then is there no healing for the wound of my people?

+Jeremiah cries out in pain, aware of the coming devastation.
 The wonderful time of summer is over.
-The people are (or will be?) crushed.
+The people are crushed (or they will be soon.)
 No healing is available, no soothing balm to heal the people.

 Tuesday, January 28, 2025